Gonsolin, Smith, Bellinger lead Dodgers over White Sox 4-1

 TRAINER’S ROOM

-White Sox: RHP Lance Lynn (right knee) was to make his third rehab start Wednesday for Triple-A Charlotte, and manager Tony La Russa hoped it would be his final one before joining Chicago’s rotation for the first time this season.
+White Sox: RHP Lance Lynn (right knee) got tagged for seven runs in three innings for Triple-A Charlotte.
+La Russa said earlier he hoped Lynn’s third rehab outing for the minor league club would be his final one before joining Chicago’s rotation for the first time this season.
 A two-time All-Star, Lynn was injured in spring training and had surgery. ”If his arm and his leg feel good, he’ll be (back) in the next week,” La Russa said. ”If not, we’ll give him another one.”

 UP NEXT